picoCTF/start-problem-dev/README.md

       instructions](https://docs.docker.com/desktop/settings/windows/#wsl-integration).
     - Proceed with these instructions from within your Ubuntu machine.
       - Find and start the "Ubuntu" app using the start menu search
-  - Download the appropriate archive and decompress.
+  - Download the appropriate archive and decompress
     - Linux example commands:
     - `$ cd ~/Downloads`
     - `$ wget <url-of-release-tarball>` such as:
       - `$ wget https://github.com/picoCTF/cmgr/releases/download/v1.2.1/cmgr_linux_amd64.tar.gz`
     - `$ tar xzvf cmgr_linux_amd64.tar.gz`
-  - Put `cmgr` and `cmgrd` in your path so they can be easily accessed on the command line.
+  - Put `cmgr` and `cmgrd` in your path so they can be easily accessed on the command line
     - `$ sudo cp cmgr /usr/local/bin/`
     - `$ sudo cp cmgrd /usr/local/bin/`
-- Configure cmgr.
+- Configure cmgr
   - cmgr is configured using environment variables, see this [page](https://github.com/picoCTF/cmgr?tab=readme-ov-file#configuration) for more information.